By KBB.com Editors

 Nissan intended the Maxima's interior to feel like a cockpit and, when equipped with premium leather seating and steering wheel-mounted paddle shifters, we think the objective has been achieved.
 The aggressive dash design places all controls closer to the driver and raises the center console controls closer to the driver's line of sight.
 We did, however, find the driver's-side door-pull handle hinders lateral hand motion when using the power-window buttons, and is an annoyance at times.
 Nissan's nicely bolstered seats feature available thigh support and, in conjunction with the sporty three-spoke steering wheel, place the driver in a commanding position that encourages aggressive driving.
 Rear seats are given equal treatment, but some of us thought the hollowed-out seatbacks could offer more lower back support and noted that the sloping roofline brushed against the heads of taller occupants.Exterior

-Nissan calls the design theme for the 2010 Maxima "liquid motion," which incorporates a wave-like flow in everything from the bulging hood to the bold fenders.
+Nissan calls the design theme for the 2011 Maxima "liquid motion," which incorporates a wave-like flow in everything from the bulging hood to the bold fenders.
 The design is quite seductive and, despite the Maxima's four doors, imparts an aggressive sports-car look.
 An interesting option is the giant dual-panel moonroof, which features a retractable glass front half that powers open over a fixed rear glass panel.
 Further aesthetic enhancements include a higher deck lid, L-shaped headlights and a wide grille.
-With a shorter wheelbase, and more width than its predecessor, the Maxima has more of an athletic stance, especially with its standard 18- or optional 19-inch wheels.
+With its relatively short wheelbase and low, wide body, the Maxima displays a more of an athletic stance than most of it competition, especially with its standard 18- or optional 19-inch wheels.